RICE (medicine)

-RICE is a mnemonic acronym for the four elements of a treatment regimen that was once recommended for soft tissue injuries: rest, ice, compression, and elevation.
-It was considered a first-aid treatment rather than a cure and aimed to control inflammation.
-It was thought that the reduction in pain and swelling that occurred as a result of decreased inflammation helped with healing.
-The protocol was often used to treat sprains, strains, cuts, bruises, and other similar injuries.
+RICE is a mnemonic acronym for four elements of a treatment regimen commonly used for soft tissue injuries: rest, ice, compression, and elevation.
+While it was hoped it would reduce pain and swelling, evidence is insufficient for benefits.
+Early movement is more often recommended as of 2020, with the acknowledgment that occasionally short term immobilization is needed for pain.

-The mnemonic was introduced by Dr. Gabe Mirkin in 1978.
-He took back his support of this regimen in 2014 after learning of the role of inflammation in the healing process.
-The implementation of RICE for soft tissue injuries as described by Dr. Mirkin is no longer recommended, as there is not enough research on the efficacy of RICE in the promotion of healing.
-In fact, many components of the protocol has since been shown to impair or delay healing by inhibiting inflammation.
-Early rehabilitation is now the recommendation to promote healing.
-Ice, compression, and elevation may have roles in decreasing swelling and pain, but have not shown to help with healing an injury.
+The protocol was used to treat sprains, strains, cuts, bruises, and other similar injuries.
+There are concerns it may impair or delay healing.

-There are different variations of the protocol, which may emphasize additional protective actions.
-However, these variations similarly lack sufficient evidence to be broadly recommended.
-Examples include PRICE, POLICE, and PEACE & LOVE.
+The mnemonic was introduced by Gabe Mirkin in 1978.
+He withdrew his support of this regimen in 2014 after learning of the role of inflammation in the healing process.
+Ice has been used for injuries since at least the 1960s, following it use to successfully reattach a 12-year-old's limb.
+There are variations which emphasize other actions, including PRICE with the addition of protection, and POLICE with the addition of optimal loading.
+However, these variations similarly lack enough evidence to be broadly recommended.

-Primary four terms
+Primary terms

 Rest

-Rest refers to limiting the use of an injured area.
+Rest referred to limiting the use of an injured area.
 It was once recommended to rest an injury for up to 2 days or until it was no longer painful to use.
 It was intended to reduce inflammation and to prevent further injury.
 Blood supply is an important component of inflammation.
 By resting an injury, blood flow to the area is reduced, which reduces the swelling and pain associated with inflammation.
 The early stages of healing involve microscopic scaffolding that is built upon to repair an injury.
 These scaffolds are relatively weak until reinforced by later stages of healing.
 Early and aggressive movement could potentially disrupt the scaffolds, delaying healing or worsen an existing injury.

 Although rest may provide some benefit immediately after an injury, returning to movement early has been shown to be better at reducing pain and encouraging healing.